Addiction Psychiatry

 • The neurobiology of addiction and how it hijacks the brain's reward system

-• Co-occurring mental health conditions (depression, anxiety, trauma) that fuel substance use
+• Co-occurring mental health conditions (depression, anxiety, trauma) that fuel substance use and are worsened by use

-• Medication-assisted treatment (MAT) protocols that save lives
+• Medication-assisted treatment (MAT) protocols that save lives and decrease suffering

 • The shame and stigma that keep people from seeking help